sherzodakramov/app5-news-api-email/README.md

 # What is this project?
-This app accesses news about a particular topic and sends them by email
+This app accesses news about a particular topic and sends them by email.
+Thanks for attention.